wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-email-hell.md

 - Have a chat to exchange ideas, share video to add virtual (v) face to vFace social cues, and share our desktops or a virtual whiteboard to inject visual feedback.

+> **TIP** - Use named Team Chats and Teams Channels to focus collaboration on a specific context and improve discoverability of shared content.

 - Easily share files, data, and knowledge, stored on SharePoint.

+> **TIP** - Share files by reference, not a copy thereof.
+This allows everyone part of the collaboration to revise and observe the content real-time.

 - Search for discussions and content in one place.
 Gone are the days of brittle and time-consuming Outlook searches.